Recycled Materials & Resource Consumption: Our Sustainability Initiatives

 Our Resource Consumption Initiatives

-- We are a Bue Sky Visionary Business Partner with Rocky Mountain Power to reduce our annual carbon footprint by an estimated 154,000 lbs of CO2/year.
+• Blue Sky Visionary Business Partner with Rocky Mountain Power, reducing our annual 2024 carbon footprint by an estimated 105,289 lbs of CO2.

-- We are investing in the circular textile supply chain sending 2630 lbs. of excess gown stock to be recycled into new fibers or products.
+• We are investing in the textile supply chain with partners like SuperCircle (read more about our partnership.) and the Avena Group, sending excess gown stock to be sorted, recycled, and turned into new fibers and products.

-- We are hosting our website and databases through cloud services that use sustainable practices to power the infrastructure and computing needs.
+• Website and databases are hosted using cloud services that use sustainable practices to power the infrastructure and computing needs.
 We are also replacing our in-house servers with newer, more energy-efficient equipment featuring a smaller power footprint and less cooling needs.

-- We are optimizing collections brought to market and minimizing product skus to create a reduction cascade effect in the supply chain.
+• Optimizing collections brought to market and minimizing product skus to create a “reduction” cascade effect in the supply chain.

-- In our warehouses, we are transitioning to post-consumer recycled content shipping boxes, and we’re testing gown packaging made from recycled and recyclable materials
+• Transitioning to post-consumer recycled content shipping boxes in all our warehouses, and we’re testing gown packaging made from recycled and recyclable materials

 Wedding Dresses Made of Recycled Materials

-For our Spring 2024 collections, we’re reimagining textile resource consumption, reducing layers without compromising the fit and quality of our gowns, and scaling up lower-impact materials in our collections.
-We’re starting with fabrics made from recycled polyester and resource-efficient yarn-dye production.
+We’re reimagining textile resource consumption, reducing layers without compromising the fit and quality of our gowns, and scaling up lower-impact materials in our collections—and not as one-time capsule collections.
+In 2023, we introduced the first of our wedding dresses. made from recycled polyester and resource-efficient yarn-dye production.
+As of Fall 2025, we feature 140 lower-impact gowns in our collections!

 Why are these considered lower-impact fabrics?

-- Our recycled polyester is derived from post-consumer PET waste products (primarily post-consumer plastic bottles) and no fossil fuel feedstock is used
+• Our recycled polyester is derived from post-consumer PET waste products (primarily post-consumer plastic bottles) and we’re now sourcing/testing fabrics made from recycled textiles

-- Our “Elin” Mikado is a yarn-dyed fabric; our mill partner is achieving a 70% reduction in water use and carbon emissions in the making of this fabric
+• Our Elin Mikado and Wai Satin are yarn-dyed fabrics; our mill partner is achieving an estimated 70% reduction in water use and carbon emissions in the making of these fabrics

-And we’re reducing our impact by incorporating recycled polyester linings into our collections, too.
+And we’re further reducing our impact by incorporating recycled polyester linings into our collections, too.
+Not to mention the majority of our gowns in the All-Ivory colorway have 100% recycled linings!
 Ready to see some of these gorgeous gowns?

 Gowns with Outer Shells Made of Recycled Materials